jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 The iterator produced from calling `foo()` is delegated to by the `*bar()` generator, meaning whatever value `*foo()` produces will be produced by `*bar()`.

-Whereas with `yield ..` where the completion value of the expression comes from resuming the generator with `it.next(..)`, the completion value of the `yield *..` expression comes from the return value (if any) from the delegated-to iterator.
+Whereas with `yield ..` the completion value of the expression comes from resuming the generator with `it.next(..)`, the completion value of the `yield *..` expression comes from the return value (if any) from the delegated-to iterator.

 Built-in iterators generally don't have return values, as we covered at the end of the "Iterator Loop" section earlier in this chapter.
 But if you define your own custom iterator (or generator), you can design it to `return` a value, which `yield *..` would capture: